 How Do I Use My Known Traveler Number?

-Participating airlines, as of this writing, include Aeromexico, Air Canada, Alaska Airlines, Allegiant Air, American Airlines, Aruba Airlines, Avianca, Boutique Airlines, Cape Air, Delta Air Lines, Emirates, Etihad Airways, Frontier Airlines, Hawaiian Airlines, JetBlue Airways, Key Lime Air, Lufthansa, Miami Air International, OneJet, Seaborne Airlines, Southern Airways Express, Southwest Airlines, Spirit Airlines, Sun Country Airlines, Sunwing Airlines, United Airlines, Virgin America, Virgin Atlantic, West Jet and Xtra Airways.
+Participating airlines, as of this writing, include Aeromexico, Air Canada, Air France, Air Serbia, Alaska Airlines, All Nippon Airways, Allegiant Air, American Airlines, Aruba Airlines, Avianca, Boutique Airlines, British Airways, Brussels Airlines, Cape Air, Cathay Pacific Airways, Condor Airlines, Contour Aviation, Copa Airlines, Delta Air Lines, Dominican Wings, Emirates, Etihad Airways, Finnair, Frontier Airlines, Hawaiian Airlines, InterCaribbean Airways, JetBlue Airways, Key Lime Air, KLM Royal Dutch Airlines, Korean Air, Lufthansa, Miami Air International, OneJet, Philippine Airlines, Porter Airlines, Scandinavian Airlines, Seaborne Airlines, Silver Airways, Singapore Airlines, Southern Airways Express, Southwest Airlines, Spirit Airlines, Sun Country Airlines, Sunwing Airlines, Swift Air, Thomas Cook Airlines (Scan.), Thomas Cook Airlines (UK), Turkish Airlines, United Airlines, Virgin Atlantic, West Jet, World Atlantic and Xtra Airways.

-If you obtained your KTN through the Global Entry program or by virtue of your status as an Armed Forces member, you should use it whenever you make an airline reservation, regardless of which airline you fly.
+If you obtained your KTN through the Global Entry program or by virtue of your status as a US Armed Forces member, you should use it whenever you make an airline reservation, regardless of which airline you fly.

-Occasionally the TSA does not give PreCheck® status to enrolled travelers, as part of its effort to randomize security screening procedures.
+Sometimes the TSA does not give PreCheck status to enrolled travelers, as part of its effort to randomize security screening procedures.

 The data you entered when you bought your ticket might not match the data on file with the TSA, DHS or DoD.
 Your first name, middle name, last name and date of birth must match exactly.